RocketChat/docs-old/developer-guides/developing-apps/getting-started/README.md

 Now that you have your App ready, you can test it before submitting it.

-To test your app, you need a Rocket.Chat server running locally on your machine and a admin user in it.
+To test your app, you need a Rocket.Chat server running locally on your machine and a admin user in it (See [Installing Rocket.Chat for Developing](../../quick-start/)).
 Having the server running, simply run:

 `rc-apps deploy --url http://localhost:3000 --username user_username --password user_password`